 If you are not planning on removing any wall lining, specially treated loose-fill insulation can be pumped into the wall cavity.
 This could be installed by either drilling holes into the plasterboard from the inside, or drilling holes in between the weatherboards from the outside.

 In some cases, you can also lift tiles or sheets of roofing to install the insulation from above the wall cavity.
+Remember to check the health and safety tips for installing insulation.

 Research the environmental credentials of your insulation product, and look for products with low toxin levels.